-- (o) develop and implement policy in line with the CLP Code on Corporate Governance on engaging the External Auditor to supply non-audit services and to report to the Board, identifying and making recommendations on any matters where action or improvement is needed; - (p) pre-approve all permissible audit related and non-audit services (other than "impermissible nonaudit services" as defined in the Terms of Reference on the CLP website) to be performed by the External Auditor and the associated fees, and monitor to ensure that the performance of these services does not impair the independence of the External Auditor in connection with their audit.
-Each audit related or non-audit service to be performed by the External Auditor shall be separately identified in connection with its pre-approval; - (q) conduct annual review of all audit related and non-audit services performed by the External Auditor to ensure that such services do not impair the independence of the External Auditor and that such services do not include any impermissible services; - (r) approve the policies on hiring employees or former employees of the External Auditor and monitoring the application of these policies to examine whether there has been or appears to be any impairment of the auditor's judgment or independence for the audit; - (s) obtain from the External Auditor a confirmation of independence at least annually, including advice on rotation of audit partners and staff;

-Financial and Non-Financial Reporting

-- (t) review and monitor the completeness, accuracy and fairness of half-year and annual financial statements before submission to the Board with particular regard to changes in accounting policies and practices, major judgmental areas, adequacy of disclosure, consistency within the financial statements and with prior disclosures, any significant audit adjustments, the going concern assumption and any qualifications, compliance with any applicable legal requirements and accounting standards and compliance with the requirements of the Listing Rules and other legal requirements in relation to financial or non-financial reporting; - (u) the Audit & Risk Committee will consider any significant and unusual items that are, or may need to be, reflected in the report and financial statements and will give due consideration to any matters that have been raised by the Company's staff responsible for the accounting and financial reporting function and for the provision of non-financial information, compliance officer or auditors; - (v) review the assurance of the sustainability data in the Sustainability Report;
+(k) review results of audits performed by the External Auditor including any changes in accounting procedures and/or the system of internal controls noted or developed during the audit examination along with matters of controversy, if any, with management.
+Determine appropriate action required on significant control weaknesses, and recommend such actions to the Board of Directors; (I) meet with the External Auditor whenever the External Auditor consider it necessary to review any accounting, financial or non-financial reporting or internal control matter with the Committee; (m) review the External Auditor's management letter, any material queries raised by the External Auditor to management about accounting records, financial statements or systems of control and management's response; CP D.3.3(k) (n) ensure that the issues raised in the External Auditor's management letter are dealt with in a timely manner; CP D.3.3(I) Inde pendence of External Auditor (o) develop and implement policy in line with the CLP Code on Corporate Governance on engaging the External Auditor to supply non-audit services and to report to the Board, identifying and making recommendations on any matters where action or improvement is needed; CP D.3.3(c) (p) pre-approve all permissible audit related and non-audit services (other than "impermissible non- audit services" as defined in the Terms of Reference on the CLP website) to be performed by the External Auditor and the associated fees, and monitor to ensure that the performance of these services does not impair the independence of the External Auditor in connection with their audit.
+Each audit related or non-audit service to be performed by the External Auditor shall be separately identified in connection with its pre-approval; (q) conduct annual review of all audit related and non-audit services performed by the External Auditor to ensure that such services do not impair the independence of the External Auditor and that such services do not include any impermissible services; (r) approve the policies on hiring employees or former employees of the External Auditor and monitoring the application of these policies to examine whether there has been or appears to be any impairment of the auditor's judgment or independence for the audit; (s) obtain from the External Auditor a confirmation of independence at least annually, including advice on rotation of audit partners and staff; Fina ncial and Non-Financial Reporting (t) review and monitor the completeness, accuracy and fairness of half-year and annual financial statements before submission to the Board with particular regard to changes in accounting policies and practices, major judgmental areas, adequacy of disclosure, consistency within the financial statements and with prior disclosures, any significant audit adjustments, the going concern assumption and any qualifications, compliance with any applicable legal requirements and accounting standards and compliance with the requirements of the Listing Rules and other legal requirements in relation to financial or non-financial reporting; CP D.3.3(d) (u) the Audit & Risk Committee will consider any significant and unusual items that are, or may need to be, reflected in the report and financial statements and will give due consideration to any matters that have been raised by the Company's staff responsible for the accounting and financial reporting function and for the provision of non-financial information, compliance officer or auditors; CP D.3.3(e)(ii) () review the accurance of the sustainability data in the Sustainability Departs